|Language:||English • français • italiano • português • español|

 3. Run the installer.
 Select whichever real-time systems you want to use.

-4. After the installer completes, restart Visual3D if it was running.
+4. After the installer completes, restart Visual3D.

 How to Start Real-time Streaming